hiteshvvr/locatecovid19/README.md

        Location History.json in the subfolder.\
   iv.
 Rename the file Location History.json to Location_History.json and put in\
       same directory as the script cutdata.py\
    v.
-Open file cutdata.py and adjust dates on line no. 55 the format is date,
+Open file cutdata.py and adjust dates on line no. 16 in Timestamp(yyyy, m, d) the format is year, month, date\
-      month, year\
    vi.
 Save and run python cutdata.py in terminal or as you wish.\
    vii.
 This will generate the file lochist.json\
    viii.
 Go to the site https://locationhistoryvisualizer.com/heatmap/ and